Advocacy & Planning

 MPOs are required to undertake a continuing, cooperative, and comprehensive planning process.
 Their five core functions are to

-Every region has a Metropolitan Transportation Plan (MTP) that is updated every 4 years.
-The MTP outlines a transportation plan, including plans that are not funded and plans that are funded and scheduled over the next 20 years.
-Every region also has a Transportation Improvement Program (TIP) ever four years which is a short term version of the MTP, including only projects that will be funded, designed and built over the next four years.
+Every region has a Metropolitan (or Regional) Transportation Plan that is updated every 4 years.
+The Plan outlines a transportation plan, including plans funded and not funded, over the next 20 years.
+Every region also has a Transportation Improvement Program (TIP) ever four years which is a short term version of the Plan, including only projects that will be funded, designed and built over the next four years.
+To learn more about current plans, see our Capital Projects & Plans page.